nickscript0/lake-almanac/README.md

 ## Latest Status - Sept 24, 2023
 - Upgraded from dayjs@1.10.6 to dayjs@1.11.10 resolved the Minimal ADT bug failure
+- Fixed 'Timezone conversion is broken when not using DST Time test' as far as I can tell it was expecting the wrong value I have now fixed it with confirmations using https://www.timeanddate.com/worldclock/converter.html?iso=20211130T224200&p1=286&p2=1440&p3=195

 ### Before
 ```bash